sttng/sd2snes/verilog/sd2snes_st0018/README.md

 so this should be roughly on par.
 The self-test command `$F1` checksums the whole 160 KB ROM (compulsory misses, ~15 ms); games issue it at boot.

-## Verification

-All in simulation. **None of this has run on hardware yet.**

-* **CPU lockstep against an external reference ARMv3 interpreter** (Verilator).
-  After every retired instruction the 31 banked registers, CPSR, all five SPSRs and every data access (address, size, data) must match.
-The reference replays the RTL's I/O reads, so timing differences cannot cause false mismatches; memory latency is randomised.
-  * Real `st018.rom` with a protocol-aware virtual SNES (board upload, engine searches, replies): 5M–10M instructions per seed, several seeds.
-  * Random-instruction ROMs, three seeds, 40M+ instructions: every class, mode switches, SWI/undefined traps, jumps into RAM and data ROM, 790k+ unaligned rotated loads.
-Architecturally UNPREDICTABLE encodings and self-modifying code inside the reference's 2-deep prefetch window are detected and resynchronised rather than compared (see Notes).
-* **Subsystem** (`st018.v`, Verilator): MCU upload into a timing-checking SRAM model (outputs junk until tAA; checks WE pulse width and data/address stability), the checksum sweep, then the real firmware in lockstep while a virtual SNES drives `$3800-$3804` through the real strobes, including random `$3804` resets mid-execution.
-* **Whole core** (`main.v`, iverilog, mk2 and mk3 configurations): SPI upload
-  with the `MCU_RDY` handshake, `$E5/$F5`, `$EB` release, and SNES bus cycles on the real pins: echo round trips through work RAM and cached ROM, bank and register mirrors, open-bus `$3802`, the signal flag, a `$3804` reset, and addresses that must not be claimed.

-* **The game's own power-on sequence** on the subsystem (`-boot`): `$3804` reset, `$F1` → `$00` (so the firmware's stored ROM checksums match what it reads through SRAM + cache, and the RAM tests pass), `$F2` → `$00`.
-* **Replay of real emulator recordings of the game** (`sim/trace/`, streamed, works on multi-GB zips): the RTL executes the recorded ARM instruction stream; I/O reads come from the recording; after every instruction R0-R14, flags, mode and the next PC must equal the recorded state.
-  * 26.5 GB recording, 12.6 s of play (board uploads `$AA`, engine commands `$B3-$B5`, 500 bytes each way): **91 750 812 instructions, all matching**.
-  * computer-move recording, 17.3 GB, 8.2 s (board uploads `$AA`, engine commands `$B4`/`$B5`): **59 957 877 instructions, all matching**; it
-    reaches engine code around `0x163A4-0x16D30` and `0x1C944-0x1CB50` that the longer recording never entered.
-  * two power-cycle recordings (frames 34 and 124, idle after the self-test):
-    121 042 instructions each, all matching.
-  * No recording contains a single multiply, mode switch, SWP or MSR: the game's ARM code never uses them.
-Those paths are covered by the random-instruction lockstep tests above, not by a recording.

-The lockstep harness needs an external ARMv3 interpreter as its reference model (`ArmV3Cpu.cpp`, `ArmV3Cpu.h`, `ArmV3Types.h`; pass the directory holding them to `sim/lockstep/run.sh`).
-That code is GPL-3.0 third-party source, so it is not included here and is never part of any build output; the harness is test-only.

 ## Notes

 * **`spi.v` differs from upstream in one place.** `cmd_ready_r2` and